-Today the Soca Warriors Online is celebrating its ten year anniversary since its inception as an official domain (socawarriors.net), and we would like to take this opportunity to thank all of our readers and followers for their continued support.
+Today the Soca Warriors Online (SWO) is celebrating its ten year anniversary since it's inception as an official domain (socawarriors.net), and we would like to take this opportunity to thank all of our readers and followers for their continued support.

-The SWO as it is also known is an internet website dedicated to fans of Trinidad and Tobago football.
+The SWO as it is known is an internet website dedicated to fans and players of Trinidad and Tobago football.
 It came off the ground in 1998, but was not an official domain until July 27th 2001.

 The SWO was founded by Inshan Mohammed (a.k.a.
-Flex), a man with a burning desire to display his love and support for his country, people and football team.
-In 1991 Mohammed, 17, left most of his beloved family and friends in Trinidad & Tobago to start a new life with his mother and two brothers in Colorado.
+Flex), a man with a burning desire to display his love and support for his country, people and football teams.
+In 1991, Mohammed, 17 at the time, left most of his beloved family and friends in Trinidad & Tobago to begin a new life with his mother and two brothers in Colorado.

-As he left T&T’s shores for the United States he felt his world had come to an end.
-"It was the worst feeling I've ever had leaving T&T. Some of my family and friends I left behind and everything I had known seemed lost and I felt as if I had nothing more to look forward to."
+When he left T&T shores for the United States he said he felt like his world had come to an end.
+"It was the worst feeling I've ever had leaving T&T. Most of my family and friends I left behind and everything I had known seemed lost.
+I felt as if I had nothing more to look forward to."

-New York however didn't ease the pain as Mohammed still felt home sick.
-Soon though he decided to channeled those feeling toward developing a ground breaking idea.
+New York however, didn't ease the pain much as Mohammed still felt home sick.
+Soon though, he decided to channeled those feeling toward developing a ground breaking idea.
 He was able to merge his love and passion for his country and football and made a monumental contribution to the people of T&T.

 Mohammed said: "If you live abroad and can’t go to T&T, then I’ll bring T&T to you."

-So said, so done, the SWO was born and quickly grew as there was a shortage of information on Trinidad and Tobago Football at the time.
-It became a home for many other homesick T&T nationals.
+So said, so done, the SWO was born and quickly grew as there were a shortage of information on Trinidad and Tobago Football at the time.
+It became a home for many other homesick T&T nationals as well.

-The SWO had grown so rapidly in its first two years that the server had crashed while still being hosted by Homestead, a free online website builder.
+The SWO had grown so rapidly in it's first two years that the server kept crashing while still being hosted by Homestead, a free online website builder.
 "I didn't anticipate that it would grow so fast, added Mohammed."